Guiding Our Mission

 From the American Indian Unity Conference to educational programs, youth initiatives, and scholarships, UTNC provides opportunities for growth, learning, and cultural celebration.

-Every program and partnership is designed to uplift North Carolina’s Native voices and ensure that heritage, language, and community remain strong for generations to come.
+Every program and partnership is designed to uplift North Carolina’s Native voices and ensure that our Native heritage and community remain strong for generations to come.

 Get in Touch